Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Bird bath sealers protect the paint and concrete underneath from water and UV damage.

-Bird bath sealers need to be non-toxic because they are in direct contact with water and with the birds.
-Sealers that are not appropriate for bird bath usage will either start to leak into the water, or start peeling off into the water over time.
+Sealers that are not appropriate for bird bath usage will either start to leak into the water or start peeling off into the water over time.

-Moreover, if you have painted your bird bath prior to this, you may need to further waterproof your bird bath!
+Moreover, if you have painted your bird bath prior to this, you may need to waterproof your bird bath further!

-When birds drink and bathe in the water in a bird bath, they could suffer from great harm and even die.
+When birds drink and bathe in the water in a bird bath, the wrong paint or sealant could cause birds great harm and even die.

 Thus, it’s important to pick a safe birdbath sealer that we can use for our concrete bird baths!